DoctorWkt/CSCvon8/journal.md

 I've burned and swapped the Decode ROMs.
 Yes, the removal of ARena now makes LIA work, and I'm now seeing the greeting message on the monitor ROM.
 Yay!
+However, it only works at 1MHz, LIA doesn't appear to work at 3.57MHz.
+Oh well.

+## Sun 19 May 21:37:09 AEST 2019

+I added support for label+1 etc. to the assembler.
+This will help to deal with hi/lo pointers: I don't need to give each byte a separate label.
+I've gone back to the monitor.s code and started to use label+1 as well as 1f, 2f, 1b to conserve the label namespace.
+I checked the MD5 sum of the output binary and it's identical to before the change to the monitor.s code.